1344-1351 Penny – Edward III – Third Coinage – York Mint

 Edward was born at Windsor Castle on 13 November 1312 to King Edward II and Isabella of France.
 Edward II was disposed in 1327 and Edward III became King at the age of 14.
 His mother Isabella and her lover Roger Mortimer initially ruled as Regent but at 17 Edward III established himself as ruler.

 Edward married Philippa of Hainault and over the next 25 years had eight sons and five daughters.
-He outlived his eldest son, Edward the Black Prince (also a great commander), and the throne passed to his grandson Richard II.
+He outlived his eldest son, Edward the Black Prince (also a great commander), and the throne eventually passed to his grandson Richard II.

 Category: Penny